fossasia/open-event-server/docs/INSTALLATION_AWS.md

 The third phase is about building the Open Event on the server and running it.
 The steps are very similar to the [Docker installation instructions](INSTALLATION_DOCKER.md) so it is very highly recommended you have a look at it and try to understand the process.

-* First you will have to build and run the server.
+* First you will have to build the server.
 This process can take some time.

 ```sh
 git clone https://github.com/fossasia/open-event-orga-server.git && cd open-event-orga-server
 docker-compose build
 ```

-* The default port is 5000.
-To be able to serve it on the Internet, we would like the port 80.
-So open `docker-compose.yml` in `nano` and change `5000:5000` to `80:5000`.

-* After saving docker-compose.yml, start the server.
+* Then start the server.

 ```sh
 docker-compose up